 Roast Chicken with Rosemary

 Simplicity reigns.
-Though cooking a whole chicken may seem intimidating, it's one of the easiest proteins you can make.
+Though cooking a whole chicken may seem intimidating, it's one of the easiest proteins you can make for a holiday feast.
 With well-reviewed recipes like this one, you can trust the process.

 Chef John's Asparagus Tart

 The most complicated part of this recipe is deciding what to serve with it.
-Frozen puff pastry bakes him crisp and delicately flaky.
+Frozen puff pastry bakes until crisp and delicately flaky.
 The toppings are open to interpretation.